tillrobin/iMGMC/tutorials/map-to-MAGs-HeatmapR.md

 ![heatmap-mean](/tutorials/images/headmap_abundances_mean.png)

 Furthermore, you can look at specific species eg. "Helicobacter".
-You can see that there is no Helicobacter species in the Lab mice (blue samples).
-Only two for four species were transferred from the original Wild mice (dark green) to the reconstituted Wild-mice microbiota (light green).
+You can see that there are no Helicobacter species in the Lab mice (blue samples).
+Only two of four species were transferred from the original Wild mice (dark green) to the reconstituted Wild-mice microbiota (light green).

 ![heatmap-mean](/tutorials/images/headmap_abundances_helicobacter.png)